phrag/TreeTotal/README.md

 4) View Progress
 - Bottom navigation ▸ Progress
 - See Today and This Week in drinks, plus reduction vs. baseline

-### Privacy & Security
-BrewLog is privacy‑focused by design:
-- No account or sign‑in
-- No dangerous/runtime permissions requested (no contacts, location, camera, mic)
-- Network‑free by default: the app does not make any internet requests
-- All data stays on your device; nothing is uploaded or shared
-- No analytics, trackers, ads, or third‑party SDKs
-- Works completely offline; no cloud services are required

-Your data, your control:
-- Entries live in the app’s private storage; uninstalling the app or clearing its data removes everything
-- Open‑source codebase — audit how data is handled
-- Battery‑friendly: no background sync, polling, or push connections

 ### Screenshots
 - Home: `screenshots/home.png`